<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Imagine you’re sending a new point-of-purchase display to hundreds of store locations.
 Instead of shipping shelves, brackets, signage, and hardware in separate boxes and hoping everything arrives together, kitting combines all those components into one organized package.
 This means the team at each store receives a single, complete set with everything they need for assembly.
 This simple change streamlines the entire process, from warehousing to final installation.
 It’s a crucial part of an efficient logistics and distribution strategy that ensures consistency and saves valuable time for your in-store teams.

-Breaking Down the Kitting Process
+How the Kitting Process Works

 The kitting process turns a complex logistical puzzle into a simple, repeatable workflow.
 It starts with a clear plan.
 First, you define exactly what goes into each kit.
 For a retail fixture, this could include every shelf, bracket, graphic panel, and fastener required for assembly.
 Once the components are identified, they are sourced and stored in a central location.
 This is a key step in effective inventory and warehouse management.